 Kresge library has many spaces available to use for study when the Medical Library spaces are busy.
 Please see their spaces and reservation system here:

 No. The open tables in Kresge Library are available on a first come first served basis.

 The print copies of the required and recommended course textbooks normally do not circulate and are in-library use only.

 No, bone sets can only be used in the library.
-The library is scheduled to reopen on August 17.
-You will be able to access the bone sets in the Medical Library Office
+They are located on the shelves in the collaborative study room.

 The Kresge bone sets will be available for in-library use only from the main circulation desk on the second floor.

 Access to Virtual Resources

 The Medical Library has many databases in a wide variety of disciplines.